arangodb/arangodb/Documentation/DocuBlocks/Rest/Administration/post_admin_cluster_rebalance_execute.md

 @startDocuBlock post_admin_cluster_rebalance_execute
-@brief Execute the given set of move shard operations.
+@brief Executes the given set of move shard operations.

-@RESTHEADER{POST /_admin/cluster/rebalance/execute, Execute the given set of move shard operations}
+@RESTHEADER{POST /_admin/cluster/rebalance/execute, Execute a set of move shard operations}

 @RESTDESCRIPTION
 Execute the given set of move shard operations.
-You can use the `/_admin/cluster/rebalance` endpoint to calculate these operations to improve the balance of shards, shard leaders, and shard followers.
+You can use the `POST /_admin/cluster/rebalance` endpoint to calculate these operations to improve the balance of shards, leader shards, and follower shards.

 @RESTBODYPARAM{version,number,required,}
 Must be set to `1`.